Table of Contents

 Causes of Language Decline and Extinction

-In short, the causes of language death are deeply tied to political, social, and economic structures.
+In short, the causes of language death are deeply tied to social, political, and economic pressures, which can quickly erode cultural and linguistic diversity.
+Understanding these causes is key to preventing languages dying out and supporting preservation efforts.

 How to Save a Dying Language